vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 * Irrelevant 				        30,331 (17%)

 Both splits have about 20 product judgments per query.
-As we can see from the label distribution, the dataset has many Exact (Relevant) judgments, especially compared to Substitutes (Somewhat Relevant) and Irrelevant.
-On average, there are about 9 Exact relevant products for every query in the test split.
+As we can see from the label distribution, the dataset has many Exact (relevant) judgments, especially compared to Substitutes (somewhat relevant) and Irrelevant.
+On average, there are about 9 relevant products for every query in the test split.

 This product relevance dataset is the largest available product relevance dataset and allows us to compare the effectiveness of multiple ranking models using graded relevance judgments.
-A large dataset allows us to report real information retrieval ranking metrics, and not anecdotical `LGTM@10 (Looks Good To Me)` metrics.
+A large dataset allows us to report information retrieval ranking metrics and not anecdotical `LGTM@10 (Looks Good To Me)` metrics.

-We can evaluate ranking models used in a zero-shot setting without using the in-domain relevance labels and models trained using learning to rank techniques to exploit the relevance labels.
+We can evaluate ranking models used in a zero-shot setting without using the in-domain relevance labels and models trained using learning to rank techniques, exploiting the relevance labels in the train split.

 ![Product ranking example](/assets/2022-11-03-improving-product-search-with-ltr/535.png)